ForEach Controller in Jmeter iterates through an array of variables.

-There are times when we need to parse a response and extract certain information.
+There are times when we need to parse a response and extract certain information from it.
 For example, when testing an API, we could get a JSON response which could contain JSON Arrays.

 Then, we need to loop through the array and for each element perform an action.
 In JMeter, we can use the ForEach Controller to iterate through the JSON Array.

 - How to Send a JSON File as Request in Body

 - JMeter – Pass Variables Between Thread Groups

 In this example, we will be making a GET request to a resource which returns a JSON response.

 The response contains an Array of JSON objects.

 For each object, we need to extract the URL which we can do via JSONPath.